mfvianna/emtm/README.rst

     There are no modes, no dozens of commands, no crazy feature list.

 Compatibility
-    mtm emulates a classic ANSI text terminal.
+    emtm emulates a classic ANSI text terminal.
 That means it should work out of the box on essentially all terminfo/termcap-based systems (even pretty old ones), without needing to install a new termcap entry.

 Size
-    mtm is small.
+    emtm is small.
-    The entire project is around 1000 lines of code.
+    The entire project is still around 1000 lines of code.

 Stability
     Unlikely mtm, emtm is an active project that aims to add a few extensions to